Taking a Hike?

 I mean, most of what you need to know before you go on a hike is common sense.
 Right?

 Well,there are some things you might not have thought of.
 That's where these tips come in.
-I hope this advice makes your hike a safer and more enjoyable one.

--Let someone know your plans.
+Let someone know your plans.
 That way if you're not back by a certain time there's someone looking for you.
 If everyone in your group is taking the hike, let your camp host or hotel manager know when to expect you back and where you're hiking.

 -Don't hike alone.
 You are safer out on the trail than driving in your car, but there's safety in numbers.
 If something happens to you on the trail and you're alone, who is going to get help?
 I've been on several trails where we were the only ones hiking for the entire 8-hour hike!